Property Management Success: 7 Key Factors DIY Landlords Must Do

 4. Excellent communication

 Also, keeping in touch with and establishing a strong working relationship with a team of repair and maintenance people is highly advisable.
 In time, you’ll build a level of trust with them and be able to send regular work their way.
-Positive and efficient communication will go a long way in ensuring this is the case, and you’ll then be able to call on them in an emergency, serving your tenant’s and their needs at the same time — a very powerful formula.
+Positive and efficient communication will go a long way in ensuring this is the case, and you’ll then be able to call on them in an emergency, serving your tenant’s and their needs at the same time—a very powerful formula.

-Even if you can’t act on a request or don’t know the answer to a question, reply to acknowledge you’ve received the message anyway and find out the solution or make sure the issue is resolved in a timely manner.
+Even if you can’t act on a request or don’t know the answer to a question, acknowledge that you’ve received the message anyway and find out the solution or make sure the issue is resolved in a timely manner.
 The important thing is to keep in contact with every single stakeholder.
 Without tenants and a habitable property, there’s no income.
 And without income, there’s no business.

 5. Time management

 Combined with excellent communication, managing your time effectively as a property landlord is pivotal.
-By scheduling your week in advance — on a Sunday, for example — you can decide when exactly during your week you’re going to do the most essential tasks.
+By scheduling your week in advance—on a Sunday, for example—you can decide when exactly during your week you’re going to do the most essential tasks.
 At a glance you can see if there are any gaps in tenancies for scheduling repairs, cleaning, taking updated photos, replacing furniture, and everything you need to do to run your DIY landlord business correctly.

 6. Prioritize your tenants’ needs

-I’m not saying that your tenant is always right because sometimes you might need to stand your ground, however, by not listening to them and communicating with them poorly you’ll be doing yourself and your business a disservice.
+I’m not saying that your tenant is always right because sometimes you might need to stand your ground.
+However, by not listening to them and communicating with them poorly, you’ll be doing yourself and your business a disservice.

 You don’t need to become their best friend, but you can be a helpful and positive landlord with minimal effort.
-Don’t put off fixing the heating because you were going for a run that day, don’t ignore their texts or emails because they stained the carpet, and most definitely don’t ignore them because you had scheduled a specific time of the day to do your accounts and taxes.
+Don’t put off fixing the heating because you were going for a run that day.
+Don’t ignore their texts or emails because they stained the carpet, and most definitely don’t ignore them because you had scheduled a specific time of the day to do your accounts and taxes.

 Once you’ve taken a serious look at the reality of rental ownership, you might be excited to get started or decide to take another path.
 If you’re still thinking that it’s a workable plan, here are 9 rules to live by.